rvanmarkus/sts-docs-2/docs/source/get_started/upgrading.md

 ## Uninstall StackPacks

 StackPacks that are going to be upgraded must first be uninstalled.
 This removes all StackPack configuration from StackState.

-**NOTE**: the StackPacks must be uninstalled using the version of StackState prior to the upgrade since this version can contain different installation logic from the new StackPack version.

 ## Upgrade StackState